Padishah Khatun: Life

 She was born in 1256, as the youngest daughter of Qutb al-Din (d.
 1257) and Kutlugh Turkan of Kirman.
 She already had her own fiefdom in Sirjan thanks to her mother Kutlugh Turkan's visit to coronation ceremony of Abaqa in 1265.

 Her first spouse was Abaqa Khan to whom she was married on 22 May 1272.
-The marriage was arranged by her mother to secure Mongolian support for her rule.
-She was granted Abaqa's late mother's Yesunjin's household.
-She was instrumental in strengthening rule of her mother Kutlugh Turkan and was her supporter against her siblings Muzaffar al-Din Hajjaj (1276) and Suyurghatmish (1280).
+The marriage was arranged by her mother to secure Mongol support for her rule.
+She was granted the household of Abaqa's late mother Yesunjin.
+She was instrumental in strengthening the rule of her mother Kutlugh Turkan and was her supporter against her siblings Muzaffar al-Din Hajjaj (1276) and Suyurghatmish (1280).

 After Abaqa's death

-She did not leave for Kerman after Abaqa's death in 1282, and instead, she choose to stay in court and live with her mother until her death in 1283.
-She sent her sister Bibi Khatun to protect her interests in Kerman during her stay in court, ceding Sirjan to her.
-She obtained to co-rule Kerman due to her influence on Arghun in 1284.
+She did not leave for Kerman after Abaqa's death in 1282, choosing to stay in court and live with her mother until her death in 1283.
+She sent her sister Bibi Khatun to protect her interests in Kirman during her stay in court, ceding Sirjan to her.
+She obtained to co-rule Kirman due to her influence on Arghun in 1284.
 However, powerful vizier Buqa ruled in favor of Suyurghatmish, hastily married her to Gaykhatu and thus obtained her removal to Anatolia in 1286.
 She regained Sirjan in 1289 from Arghun.

 Reign

-Upon Gaykhatu's election in 1291, Padishah again found herself in position of power.
-She demanded to be given the rule of Kirman as her personal fief, which her spouse agreed.
+Upon Gaykhatu's election in 1291, Padishah again found herself in a position of power.
+She demanded to be given the rule of Kirman as her personal fief, which her spouse agreed to.
 She imprisoned her half-brother Suyurghatmish in October 1292.
 However he managed to escape thanks to his wife Kurdujin Khatun, only to be imprisoned again.
 He was finally strangled to death on 21 August 1294.
 She was soon granted the rule of Yazd and Shabankara.
 She even meddled in Ormus politics, replacing Rukn al-Din Masud with Sayf al-Din Ayaz as the prince.

+She minted coins in Kirman with the regnal name Padishah Khatun, citing her husband the Ilkhan Gaykhatu as overlord with the title Padishah-I Jahan (Ruler of the World/Universe).